 Note: In addition to Alexa’s at-home command capabilities, you can control Alexa (and therefore your smart devices) remotely from your phone.
 That means you can double-check to ensure you locked the door, turn on lights to give the appearance that you’re home, or control the temperature when you’re on vacation.
 And while you might think these capabilities are pointless if you have a home security system, it’s better to protect your home from all angles and be extra safe than extra sorry.

-So however you decide to streamline your home automation devices, know that you can trust Alexa to keep your lights, plugs, locks, and thermostats working in harmony with each other and with your lifestyle.
+However you decide to streamline your home automation devices, know that you can trust Alexa to keep your lights, plugs, locks, and thermostats working in harmony with each other and with your lifestyle.
 And you can do so without having to be in the same place as your Alexa device: you can control those smart products remotely via your phone, too, or from the next room over.
-Just make sure to say please and thank you!
+Plus, you can add extra laughs (or smarts) to family time with Alexa’s more lighthearted side.
+But however you choose to use Alexa, don’t forget to say please and thank you!

 Written by Monique Seitz-Davis